-- Familiar with this safeguarding policy and have an opportunity to contribute to its review. - Alert to signs and indicators of possible abuse. - Able to record and report concerns as set out in this policy. - Able to deal with a disclosure of abuse from a pupil. - Involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.
+- Familiar with this safeguarding policy and have an opportunity to contribute to its review - Alert to signs and indicators of possible abuse. - Able to record and report concerns as set out in this policy. - Able to deal with a disclosure of abuse from a pupil. - Involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.

-In addition, all staff have read and understood Part 1 of the latest version of Keeping Children Safe in Education (KCSiE 2022).
+In addition, all staff have read and understood Part 1 of the latest version of Keeping Children Safe in Education (KCSIE 2023).
 All staff working directly with children have also read Annex A.

-We recognise that all adults, including temporary staff4, volunteers and governors, have a full and active part to play in protecting our pupils / students from harm, and that the child's / young person's welfare is our paramount concern.
+We recognise that all adults, including temporary staff, volunteers and The Governing Body, have a full and active part to play in protecting our pupils / students from harm, and that the child's / young person's welfare is our paramount concern.